Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you were denied because the insurer thinks that you’re too high of a risk, you may have better luck with a different insurer.
 Each company underwrites customers with heart disease differently.

-For some, confronting invasive questions about your diagnosis and current health can stir up fear and anxiety.
-Consider leaning on a friend or family member for support when going through the application process.
+For some, invasive questions about your diagnosis and current health can stir up fear and anxiety.
+Consider leaning on a friend or family member for support when answering these questions during the application process.

 Compare life insurance

 How can I increase my chances of qualifying?

 The healthier you are, the more likely you are to qualify for a policy with competitive rates.
 The most important step you can take is to follow all of your doctor’s orders, including taking medications and scheduling regular follow-up appointments.
 Life insurers will also consider your weight when reviewing your application, so talking with a doctor about how your weight affects your CAD and what steps you can take to manage it can help.